yuki-t-2019/algorithm-study-guide/README.md

 ### Greedy Algorithms
 Greedy algorithms are problem-solving strategies that make the locally optimal choice at each stage with the hope of finding a global optimum.
 These algorithms make decisions based solely on the information available at the current step without considering future consequences.

+### Heap
+A heap is a specialized tree-based data structure that satisfies the heap property.
+In a max heap, the value of each node is greater than or equal to the values of its children.
+A max heap ensures that the parent node is always greater than or equal to its child nodes, making it useful for efficiently retrieving the maximum element.
+Heaps are commonly used to implement priority queues.
+They are commonly implemented using binary trees.

 ## Usage
 ### Using a simple Script: